News & trends

 What are the downsides of compiling CVRs?

-Could CVR reporting be made easier?
+Could CVR reporting be made more accessible?

 We do think so!
 That’s why we have created the Planyard construction software package.
-It’s an automatic construction CVR accessible to you anywhere and anytime.
+It’s an automatic construction CVR that is accessible to you anywhere and anytime.
 All you have to do is manage the whole financial process of your projects on Planyard – estimating, subcontractor bidding, subcontracts, valuations, variations, and costs.
 Planyard will then use all of the already input information to always calculate the real-time CVR for you.
 To get the report, you don’t have to do anything more than just a few clicks.